saiteja9078/Float_Chat/AGENTS_AND_BACKEND/readme.md

 ```

 ### 2. Environment Configuration
-Create a `.env` file in the project root and add your Google AI API key:
+Open the `.env` file in the project root and add your Google AI API key:

 ```env
 GOOGLE_API_KEY=your_google_api_key_here